standardnotes/docs/docs/self-hosting/getting-started.md

 If you are new to Docker, please see the [official Docker documentation](https://docs.docker.com/get-started/) on how to get started.

 We recommend that you avoid setting up the syncing server from scratch with Nginx unless you are proficient with Nginx.
 Setting up the full architecture can be challenging without full knowledge of how the syncing server works.

+### Issues

+If you have any issues with setting up your syncing server, please [open an issue on GitHub](https://github.com/standardnotes/syncing-server/issues).

 ## Web application